nextlab-ai/docusaurus/docs/02_Features/01_InternetThroughputTest/02_iPerf3.md

 reflecting stable network performance.
 - **Maximum Bandwidth:** The highest bandwidth achieved during the iPerf3 test.

 Pressing the "Reset" button will reset the statistics and begin recalculating them from the moment it is pressed.
-This action does not affect the statistics that will be uploaded and displayed in the history menu.

 ### Log

 Log lines will be displayed in real-time, containing detailed information about ongoing iPerf3 measurements.
 Pressing the "Clear" button will clear the log lines.

-This action does not affect the log records that will be uploaded and displayed in the history menu.
-You can still download the complete log in the History menu.
+[//]: # (This action does not affect the log records that will be uploaded and displayed in the history menu.
+You can still download the complete log in the History menu.)

-## History
+## Results History

+#### **⚠︎Notice:** iPerf3 Server Mode does not register measurement history.

 When the measurement is complete, netMeter automatically uploads the measurement results to the server.
-You can access measurement records and details at any time through the 'History' menu at the top of the screen.
+You can access measurement records and details at any time through the 'Results' tab at the bottom of the screen.